avafinger/nanopi-a64-firmware/readme.md

 - OV5640 (camera) - status: not working, may need a revision
 - HDMI 1080P - status: unable to set 1080P, may need a revision
+- shutdown not always works, reboot most of the times

 Screenshots
 -----------